-For more information about the BC Arts Council's mandate, vision, values, and strategic directions visit the About and Priorities sections on the BC Arts Council website.
+For more information about the BC Arts Council's mandate, vision, values, and strategic directions, visit the About and Priorities sections on the BC Arts Council website.

-In the Extending Foundations: Action Plan for 2022-2024, the BC Arts Council makes a commitment to principles of equity, diversity, accessibility, and truth and reconciliation in all of its programs and processes.
-The Council conducts its own operations and funding activities in accordance with legislation such as the BC Human Rights Code, Accessible Canada Act, the Declaration on the Rights of Indigenous Peoples Act, and the United Nations Declaration on the Rights of Indigenous Peoples, as well as the Calls to Action of the Truth and Reconciliation Commission.
+In the Extending Foundations: Action Plan for 2022-2024, the BC Arts Council reaffirms its commitment to principles of reconciliation, equity, diversity, inclusion and access in all of its programs and processes.
+The Council conducts its own operations and funding activities in accordance with legislation such as the BC Human Rights Code, Accessible BC Act, Accessible Canada Act, the Declaration on the Rights of Indigenous Peoples Act and Action Plan, and the United Nations Declaration on the Rights of Indigenous Peoples, as well as the Calls to Action of the Truth and Reconciliation Commission.

 In addition to the integration of equity criteria across all funding programs, consideration will be given to designated priority groups identified by the BC Arts Council.
-These groups have been identified in order to achieve our strategic direction commitments and correct funding gaps illuminated through recent evaluations and consultations.
+These groups have been identified in order to achieve strategic direction commitments and correct funding gaps illuminated through recent evaluations and consultations.
 The designated priority groups consist of applicants who are:

-- Indigenous (First Nations, Métis, or Inuit); - Deaf or experience disability; - Black or persons/people of colour; - Located outside greater Vancouver or the capital region.
+- Indigenous (First Nations, Métis, or Inuit); - Deaf or experience disability; - Black or people of colour; or - Located in regional areas (outside greater Vancouver or the capital region).

-Organizations whose statement of purpose includes support for arts and cultural practitioners as listed above are also considered a designated priority group.
+Organizations whose statement of purpose includes support for and who are led by arts and cultural practitioners rooted in communities as listed above are considered a designated priority group.